zeeblaze/meetig-AI-T/README.md

 ## 16bit
 To use all 16bit both Yolo and all anime gan, switch to the "meetigait-v2.0" branch of this repository.
+Background removal is now supported in v0.2, so check it out.